-During one of my training sessions, I have discovered and come to understand more clearly than ever before how energy, meaning our emotions and feelings, will always fail as a point of motivation in the long run.
+During one of my training sessions during which I was feeling unmotivated to begin with, I have discovered and come to understand, more clearly than ever before, how energy – meaning our emotions and feelings – will always fail as a point of motivation in the long run.

 Positive feelings, like that desire to achieve something, usually last a lot longer than if we are in a profoundly negative experience, such as depression, rage, fury, self-judgment, laziness, and so on.